nawktopus/reading-notes/class.05.md

 1. What is a “higher-order function”?
   Functions that operate on other functions by either taking them as arguments or returning them.
 2. Explore the greaterThan function as defined in the reading.
-In your own words, what is line 2 of this function doing? if m is greater than n, we return m.
+In your own words, what is line 2 of this function doing?
+  If m is greater than n, we return m.
 3. Explain how either map or reduce operates, with regards to higher-order functions.
-  Reduce
+  Map applies a function to all of the elements and builds a new array with those returned values.
+Reduce builds a value by repeatedly taking a single element from the array and combines it with the current value.

 ## Things I want to know more about

 ## Resources